-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The results reported in this report are all contained within The Diamba Sud permit which is held 100% by Boya S.A., a wholly owned subsidiary of Chesser Resources.
-The Diamba Sud permit is in good standing, with an expiry date of 08/6/2021.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-The area that is presently covered by the Diamba Sud was explored intermittently by several companies prior to 2015.
+Criteria JORC Code explanation Commentary Mineral tenement land tenu status e issues with third parties such as joint ventures partnerships, overriding royalties, native title interests, historical sites, wilderness or nationa park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments obtaining a licence to operate in the area. al owned subsidiary of Chesser Resources.
+The Diamba Sud permit is in good standing, with an expiry date of 09/6/2024.
+Exploration by The area that is presently covered by the Diamba Sud was explored intermittently by several companies prior to 2015.
 Exploration consisted of a government backed regional aeromagnetic survey, gridding, soil sampling and minor auger and exploration drilling.
 IAMGold undertook minor RAB and Auger drilling at the project (Bembala Prospect) during 2012.
 The results of which are not known by Chesser Resources Ltd. Geology Deposit type, geological setting and style of mineralisation.
 The deposit style targeted for exploration is orogenic lode gold.
 This style of mineralisation can occur as veins or disseminations in altered (often silicified) host rock or as pervasive alteration over a broad zone.
 Deposits are often found in close proximity to linear geological structures (faults & shears) often associated with deep-seated structures.
 Lateritic weathering is common within the project area.
 The depth to fresh rock is variable and may extend up to 70m below surface.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth drill hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Reported results are summarised in Table 1 and within the main body of the announcement.
+Drill hole Informatio a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth drill hole length.
+If the exclusion of this information is justified the basis that the information is not Material at this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the announcement.
 Drill collar elevation is defined as height above sea level in metres (RL).
 All holes were drilled at an angle deemed appropriate to the local structure as understood at the time of drilling.
-Down hole length of the hole is the distance from the surface to the end of the hole, as measured along the drill trace.
-Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown Intervals are reported using a threshold where the interval has a 1.0 g/t Au average or greater over the sample interval and selects all material greater than 0.35 g/t Au, with maximum of 2m of continuous internal dilution.
+Down hole length of the hole is the distance from the surface to the end of the hole, as measured along the drill trace Data aggregati methods case.
+In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Materia and should be stated.
+Where aggregate intercepts incorporate short lengths of high-grade results and longer length of low grade results, the procedure used for su aggregation should be stated and some typica examples of such aggregations should be show al selects all material greater than 0.35 g/t Au, with maximum of 2m of continuous internal dilution.
 Where voids (no sample) occurred within reported intervals, a grade of zero was